kwahome/inter-process-comms/README.md

 # inter-process-comms
-Inter process communication mechanisms to allow the processes to manage shared data
+Inter process communication mechanisms to allow the processes to share data.